librz/react-uyi/readme.md

-## react-uyi is a high level hooks library based on react-use
+## A high level react hooks library based on react-use

+`uyi` stands for use your imagination

-This is the first typescript package I publish to npm, following [this tutorial](https://www.codementor.io/@dhananjaykumar/build-and-publish-an-npm-typescript-package-1jklrmbf2g)
+This is the first typescript package I published to npm, following [this tutorial](https://www.codementor.io/@dhananjaykumar/build-and-publish-an-npm-typescript-package-1jklrmbf2g)

 Features are not complete